timpickles/browserify-seed/README.md

 ## Building via npm

-It is also possible to only build the Javasctipt as `dist/main.js` via `npm` with
+It is also possible to build just the Javascript via `npm` with

     npm run build